Wondering if bangs will change your life?

 This face-framing bang may just be the near perfect way to ease into having a fringe.

-Curtain bangs, for the un-obsessed, come out of the box with an undone, messy, almost sultry attitude to them.
 They ooze cuteness and blend effortlessly with the rest of your hair.
-Meaning they can be tucked away on days you don’t exactly feel like bangin’ it.
+Meaning they can be tucked away behind your ears on those days you don’t exactly feel like bangin’ it.

-While certain things should be left for experts, like setting a broken arm, spaying your cat, or anything to do with electricity, you can pull off DIY curtain bangs that actually look great.
+Okay so while certain things should be left for experts, like setting a broken arm, spaying your cat, or anything to do with electricity, you can pull off DIY curtain bangs that actually look great.

-Given the curtain bang craze this detailed video is a good one to start out with.
+Anyway, given the curtain bang craze this detailed video is a good one to start out with.
 The technique is simple and while no DIY hair cut is fool proof, if you take it slow, this might be the one to guide you.

 It’s Easy – How To Cut DIY Curtain Bangs Like A Pro